theashiq/LazyStaggeredGrid/README.md

 -   **Scroll to Item:** Programmatically scroll to a specific item within the grid.
 -   **Header and Footer Support:** Add custom header and footer views to your staggered grids.

+-   **Scroll Indicator Control:** Show or hide scroll indicators with the `showsIndicators` parameter.

 ## Requirements

 -   iOS 13.0+